-- Grand Palace & Wat Phra Kaeo (Bangkok, Thailand): These two places are number one on every travel itinerary to Bangkok, and rightly so.
+Grand Palace & Wat Phra Kaeo (Bangkok, Thailand): These two places are number one on every travel itinerary to Bangkok, and rightly so.
 The palace is indeed grand, with mixtures of traditional Thai and European Victorian architecture.
-Wat Phra Kaeo, the royal temple that houses Thailand's revered and mysterious Emerald Buddha, is a small city in itself, with a dozen or more picturesque outer buildings and monuments that devour rolls of film.
-See chapter 4. - Ayutthaya (north of Bangkok, Thailand): Before Bangkok, there was Ayutthaya.
-This was the thriving capital of Siam that the first Europeans saw when they visited amazing Thailand.
-Ruling a rich and powerful kingdom of over a million inhabitants, the monarchy supported the arts, especially literature.
+Wat Phra Kaeo, the royal temple that houses Thailand's revered and mysterious Emerald Buddha, is a small city in itself.
+See chapter 4.

+Ayutthaya (north of Bangkok, Thailand): This was the thriving capital of Siam that the first Europeans saw when they visited amazing Thailand.
+Ruling a rich and powerful kingdom of more than a million inhabitants, the monarchy supported the arts, especially literature.
 As the city grew, international trade was encouraged.
 Today, all that remains are brick remnants of a grand palace and many temples that were sacked during the Burmese invasion.
-It's best to hire a guide who can walk you through and point out the significance of each site.
+It's best to hire a guide who can walk you through.
 See chapter 4.